 The history and role of military women throughout the years is fascinating.
-And with March being Women’s History Month, we decided to dive in and take a look back at the role women have played in the U.S. military from WWI to the present day.
+Dive in and take a look back at the role women have played in the U.S. military from WWI to the present day.

 World War I